Topology-Aware Active Learning on Graphs: Methods

 \subsubsection{Algorithm Description}

-In the GNN literature, curvature is often used to identify problematic \textit{edges} $x_i \sim x_j$ causing bottlenecks.
-These bottlenecks, or ``bridges between clusters,'' have large negative curvature.
+As previously discussed, highly negative curvature on an edge $x_i \sim x_j$ indicates a ``bridge between clusters.''
 In graph-based coreset selection, sampling from different clusters is key to building an effective and label-efficient training set.
-Hence, we have the exact same problem as in the GNN literature, but instead we care about \textit{nodes} rather than edges.
-Our algorithm iteratively builds the coreset by choosing nodes that exhibit high negative curvature with respect to the existing coreset nodes.
+Hence, our algorithm iteratively builds the coreset by choosing nodes that exhibit high negative curvature with respect to the existing coreset nodes.
 This allows the algorithm to account for the cluster structure - not just path distances - when determining the coreset.

-Our curvature-based coreset selection algorithm (CC) is detailed in Algorithm \ref{alg:curvature}.
+Our Curvature-based Coreset selection algorithm (CC) is detailed in Algorithm \ref{alg:curvature}.
 At each iteration, we add an unlabeled point to the coreset via a minimax formulation of BFC computed between the current coreset and candidate unlabeled points.
 The algorithm can either be terminated once a user-specified number of points are labeled or our proposed stopping condition (Section \ref{sec:method:stopcond}) is triggered.

-\begin{remark}[Contrast to GNN Applications] Since we are interested in using curvature to identify useful coreset \textit{nodes} (compared to the GNN literature, which are concerned with \textit{edges}), we compute $\text{Ric}(i,j)$ regardless of whether the edge $x_i \sim x_j$ exists.
+\begin{remark}[Contrast to GNN Applications] Since we are interested in using curvature to identify useful coreset \textit{nodes} (compared to the GNN literature, which are typically concerned with bottleneck \textit{edges}), we compute $\text{Ric}(i,j)$ regardless of whether the edge $x_i \sim x_j$ exists.
 This ensures the search space at each iteration can include the entire set of nodes, not just those adjacent to current coreset nodes (which, typically, would be a poor choice to add to the coreset). \end{remark}

-\begin{remark}[Adjacency Matrix] Our algorithm uses only the binary adjacency matrix $A$ of the graph, not the weighted adjacency matrix $W$.
+\begin{remark}[Adjacency Matrix] Our algorithm uses only the binary adjacency matrix $A$ of the graph (defined as $A_{ij} = 1$ if $W_{ij} > 0$, else $A_{ij} = 0$), not the weighted adjacency matrix $W$.
 While $W$ contains more information than $A$, we found suitable notions of weighted curvature lacking in the current literature, particularly from a computational efficiency perspective.
 Moreover, using $A$ was sufficient to achieve outstanding low-label rate classification results.
 Developing practical notions of curvature for weighted graphs is an interesting line of future research. \end{remark}